U.S. Agent: U.S. Agent/West Coast Avengers

-U.S. Agent investigates the killer "the Scourge of the Underworld" and discovers that Scourge is not an individual at all, but is in fact essentially a franchise of killers trained towards the singular purpose of wiping out the menace posed by the world's various super-villains.
-U.S. Agent attempts to infiltrate the organization but is captured, tortured, and interrogated until he is released by a masked operative who reveals himself to be none other than Mike Walker – U.S. Agent's older brother who he had long thought to have died in the Vietnam War.
+U.S. Agent investigates the Scourge of the Underworld and discovers that Scourge is a group of killers trained towards the singular purpose of wiping out supervillains.
+U.S. Agent attempts to infiltrate the organization, but is captured, tortured, and interrogated until he is released by a masked operative who reveals himself to be Mike Walker – U.S. Agent's older brother who he had long thought to have died in the Vietnam War.
 Mike tries to convince U.S. Agent to join the Scourge program before letting him go in order to think it over.

 It is later revealed that "Mike" is not U.S. Agent's brother at all but rather a cleverly designed deception intended to lure U.S. Agent into joining the Scourge program.
-U.S. Agent decides against joining the program at which point 'Mike' – better known as 'Bloodstain' – attempts to wipe him out unsuccessfully.
+U.S. Agent decides against joining the program, at which point the imposter unsuccessfully attempts to kill him.

-Through interrogating members of the Scourge organization, Agent traces its mysterious benefactor back to a high-class estate, at which point he is revealed to be none other than Thomas Holloway – the man previously known as the World War II era hero "The Avenging Angel" – who reveals how he had set up the Scourge organization using his immense wealth after witnessing an innocent bystander killed by a criminal's bullet meant for him.
+U.S. Agent tracks down the benefactor of the Scourge program, who is revealed to be former superhero Thomas Halloway.
+Halloway set up the Scourge organization using his immense wealth after a civilian was killed by a bullet that was meant for him.
 Unable to continue his costumed career because of the guilt, he instead decided to set up the organization to atone for his failings as a crime-fighter and battle those criminals who would undermine America's moral character.

 U.S. Agent and Bloodstain battle one last time, and Bloodstain is eventually dispatched by his own bullets as they deflect off U.S. Agent's shield.
-Thomas Holloway is subsequently arrested for his crimes and the Scourge program seemingly closed down.
-Later, U.S. Agent muses that just like Holloway, he had done things as a hero that he feels he needs to make amends for, but promises that unlike Holloway he will find the true path to salvation.
+Thomas Halloway is subsequently arrested for his crimes and the Scourge program seemingly closed down.
+Later, U.S. Agent muses that just like Halloway, he had done things as a hero that he feels he needs to make amends for, but promises that unlike Halloway he will find the true path to salvation.

 U.S. Agent fought alongside the Avengers in several battles.
 After the Avengers moved to a United Nations-based charter, he received only one vote (though not from himself) in the ensuing vote, and consequently lost his place on the team.
 Even with his personality conflicts and reckless behavior, he soon proved himself worthy of being an Avenger and was able to rejoin.